 [Editor's note: Conor Kennedy traveled this summer to Cuba to dive the Gardens of the Queen, one of the most pristine marine environments in the Caribbean, to conduct ecological assessments of the coral reef ecosystem with Ocean Doctor.
-This article is the first of a five-part series.
+This is Part I of a five-part series.
 Read Part II, Part III and Part IV.]

 I’m in Havana getting ready for an early morning trip to the Gardens of the Queen, the archipelago and reef complex 60 miles south of Central Cuba in the rich intersection where the waters of the Gulf of Mexico meet those of the Caribbean Sea and the Atlantic Ocean.
 The expedition sponsors are Ocean Doctor and The Explorers Club.
 Our mission is to gather data on the Caribbean’s last pristine reef system.

 Today we met with former President Fidel Castro, who was an early and passionate advocate for protecting the reef.
 Castro told us that he had fished and dove the extraordinary reef over its entire 60 mile length.
 He began by telling us the history of a famous battle that took place on the reef in the War of Independence against Spain when an entire Spanish fleet was sunk by armored American war ships.
 His father came to Cuba as a Spanish soldier during that conflict.